derekthecool/PloverStenoDictionaries/plover/neovim/neovim_core_commands.md

 HRAOUF         :  {^}luafile %{^}
 ```

-## Special Commands To Trigger Autosnippets -- Essential For Fast Programming
+## Special Commands To Trigger Autosnippets

+These are meant to trigger autosnippets, meaning that as soon as this exact text
+is typed/written/stenoed the snippet will activate.

+### Core Programming Items

 ```yaml
 #TP*             : IF{^}